thomastrg/PSG_financial_statements/README.md

   <img src="https://www.plspronos.fr/wp-content/uploads/2020/08/logo-psg.png" />
 </p>

+## Collaboration
+Hello, my friend [Ikhlass](https://github.com/ikhlo) and I are proud to introduce you the study with made about **PSG financial statements since 2006**

 ## You will find in this repositery :
 * [An article : "PSG : Analysis of the fastest growing team value of the decade"](https://github.com/thomastrg/PSG_financial_statements/blob/main/PSG_financial_statements.pdf)
 * [The scrapping notebooks](https://github.com/thomastrg/PSG_financial_statements/tree/main/scrapping)